RoquetteTenreiro/Yield.Mapping/YM.md

 > Institute for Sustainable Agriculture (IAS-CSIC) - Córdoba, 2020

 This repository addresses the topic of yield mapping.
-It provides spatial data and a R script for grain yield mapping.
+It provides a detailed evaluation of yield mapping components, technology, calculation process errors, and recomendations for further analysis and interpretation of results.

+## 1. Yield mapping components and technology